 This tool also comes with some unique features, such as the Impersonation feature that lets you impersonate your clients or other team members.
 Whether that’s to check how the client portal looks from the client’s perspective or substitute an agent on leave to keep the customer’s journey smooth and consistent.

 Zendo is not a feature creep, it’s built for users who crave an easy to use tool.
 And its pricing definitely reflects that, because you have three straightforward plans:

 Free Starter: all the essential functionality to sell your services and communicate with your customers online.
 The Starter plan is dedicated for smaller teams of up to two agents that wish to take advantage of a modern client portal solution for free.
 This plan won’t cost you a penny.

 Growth: the Growth plan comes with even more possibilities on top of the basic functionality.
-It will give you more automation options and the possibility to whitelabel your client portal for the ultimate professionality.
+It will give you more automation options, unlimited access to subscriptions, and the possibility to whitelabel your client portal for the ultimate professionality.
 The Growth plan costs $19 per month, per agent when choosing annual billing or $23 per month, per agent if you decide to pay on a monthly basis.